jayx/blox/README.md

 # blox
-POC component library for other personal projects to use the same as submodule - very experimental
+POC component library for other personal projects to use the same submodule - very experimental